-NOTE: Complementary information regarding high level coaching may be released until February 28, 2014.
+NOTE: Voice coaching may or not may be available for the 2015 competition.
+Information regarding this mode of high level coaching may be released until February 28, 2015.

 FIFA LAW 4 - The Players' Equipment

 RoboCup RoboCup Changes and Comments RC-4.0.1: Robots for playing soccer must be designed such that they are both robust Design Guideline and safe.
 Both terms are subsequently explained.
 To support the TC during the verification of the robot size and of the ball manipulation devices, the adequate measurements (e.g. construction plans, etc.) of the robots have to be published before the tournaments.
 This is regulated in more detail during the qualification process of a tournament.